 (2) Such designation of critical habitat would not be beneficial to the species.
-The regulations also provide that, in determining whether a designation would not be beneficial, the factors the Service may consider include but are not limited to: Whether the present or threatened destruction, modification, or curtailment of a species' habitat or range is not a threat to the species, or whether any areas meet the definition of "critical habitat" (50 CFR 424.12(a)(1)(ii)).
+In determining whether a designation would not be beneficial, the factors the Services may consider includes whether the present or threatened destruction, modification, or curtailment of a species' habitat or range is not a threat to the species.